PanArturo/ColorGame-RGB/README.md

 # ColorGame-RGB

-Fun and interactive guessing game given a RGB code and choose the right color.
+Fun and interactive guessing game given a RGB code and choosing the right color.

-Never forgetting how to recognize a color by looking at RGBs!!!

-If you are tired googling what color the rgb represents, check this out!

-Created using HTML, CSS, JavaScript.
+Learn RGB colors with practice by playing this game.

 # Techniques